elijahksamson-stack/industry-expert-plugin/README.md

       as searchable MCP tools and resources, plus a routing skill that helps Claude apply the right module during company and security research.
     </p>

-      The server has no runtime npm dependencies.
-It reads the Markdown modules shipped with the installed plugin and communicates with Claude Code over stdio.

   </div>
 </div>